 If you fail to include instructions on what to do to confirm or cancel, your patients who can’t make their appointment are going to have to search for your phone number or email address.
 Some patients may reply with a text, but if you haven’t set up your system to accept incoming messages, their note will disappear into the ether.

 Including a call to action isn’t just for your patients’ convenience.
 It helps your office staff, too.
 The reason is that when a patient confirms, your system will track their response (or you can make a note of it in a separate file if needed).
 Otherwise, you’re left simply guessing whether or not the patient is going to come to your office.
 Despite the fact that you know you’ve done your part to remind them, you still don’t know if they’re actually coming!

 Plus, asking patients to contact you to reschedule can streamline the process, especially if you have a link to an online scheduling system.
 Some savvy offices schedule their text appointment messages to go out when they know they have a lull in the office workload, which increases the chances of staff being available to take calls to reschedule appointments.

 At Weave, we advocate providing your patients with a VIP experience that’s tailored to their needs.
+Request a free live demo so Weave can show you the solutions you need to send effective and personalized patient reminders.
 When your practice members see a message from their office, the goal is for them to grateful that you thought of them.